 Another reason for the lack of epinephrine use could be the inability to quickly identify the symptoms of anaphylaxis, say the study authors.

-Antihistamines continue to often be used as a first-line of defense against anaphylactic reactions: 53 percent of patients received antihistamines, while 20 percent did not get any treatment at all.
+Antihistamines continue to often be used as a first-line of defense against anaphylactic reactions.
+Fifty-three percent of patients received antihistamines before arriving at the emergency department, while 20 percent did not get any treatment at all.

 This data is sobering, given prior research has shown getting epinephrine before arriving at the hospital leads to requiring less epinephrine during hospital treatment, and a less severe and uncontrolled reaction.
 Death due to anaphylaxis can occur within 30 minutes of eating the food, notes Ben-Shoshan.